Rhode Island flag

 Assessment in Rhode Island takes the form of parent's choice (testing, portfolio, or evaluation) annually.
 It's more of a pulse-check on how learning is landing than a pass/fail exam.

-The required subjects in Rhode Island (reading, writing, geography, arithmetic, us history, rhode island history, and principles of government) form the backbone of each year's plan, with real freedom in how deeply or creatively each is taught.
+The required subjects in Rhode Island (reading, writing, geography, arithmetic, us history, rhode island history, principles of government, civics, and health and physical education) form the backbone of each year's plan, with real freedom in how deeply or creatively each is taught.
 Tracking Rhode Island compliance doesn't have to mean spreadsheets and reminder alarms.
 Homeschool Fox turns everyday logs into the year-end reports evaluators and districts expect.

 Notice requirements